1991 Los Angeles runway collision: Aftermath

 LAX now prioritizes the use of the outboard runways (24R and 25L) for landings and the inboard runways (24L and 25R) for takeoffs, though mixed operations may occur in certain situations.
 Additionally, a new control tower was built at LAX, in a more central location, significantly taller and with a better vantage point, allowing visibility of all runways and critical taxiways at the airport.

 Before this accident, the FAA issued a ruling that required airlines to upgrade the flammability standards of materials on board, but the USAir plane had been built before the effective date of those requirements and had not yet been modernized.
 It was scheduled to be upgraded within the next year.
 By 2009, all aircraft operating in the United States were compliant.

+Air traffic controller Wascher, who bore the immediate responsibility for the crash, was adjudged to have made an error in adverse circumstances that any air traffic controller could have made and was not prosecuted or fired.
+She declined an offer to return to air traffic control and took a desk job at the FAA's western regional office.

 Dramatization

-The story of the disaster was featured in a 9th-season episode of the Discovery Channel Canada / National Geographic series Mayday.
+The story of the disaster was featured in a ninth-season episode of the Discovery Channel Canada / National Geographic series Mayday.
 The episode, titled "Cleared for Disaster", explores the events surrounding the crash and its investigation, including interviews with NTSB investigators, first responders, survivors, and witnesses.
+It was featured again in the shows twenty-fifth season titled "No Exit."

 It is featured in season 1, episode 3, of the TV show Why Planes Crash, in an episode called "Human Error".

+TLC also aired a segment on the crash in the 1990s special called Terror in the Sky.
+It featured an interview with billionaire David Koch who survived the accident, as well as footage of the aftermath of the collision.